-Built between 1913 and 1915, and designed by Philip C. Palin, the Federal Building at 44 Hurontario Street is an iconic landmark and an integral part of Collingwood's historic Downtown fabric.
-While it is currently occupied by Service Canada, the strategic location and historic qualities of the building warrant a more active and prominent role within the Downtown.
-It is recommended that the Town pursue opportunities to partner with Public Works and Government Services Canada (PWGSC) to explore the potential to adaptively re-use the building.
-As an initial step, an architect/engineer should be commissioned to undertake a Building Condition Assessment (BCA) to understand the ability to adaptively re-use the building without compromising the internal or external heritage value of the property.
-Subject to the findings of this study, the Federal Building could be integrated into the Downtown Business Strategy (see Action Item # 17) and efforts made to attract a unique user that reflects the heritage value of the site, such as a university satellite campus or other institutional community use.
+For example, the Federal Building at 44 Hurontario Street is an iconic landmark and an integral part of Collingwood's historic Downtown fabric.
+While it is currently occupied by Service Canada, the strategic location and historic qualities of the building make it ideal for a more active and prominent role within the Downtown.
+A more modest example would be the adaptive re-use of the historic building at 172 Hurontario Street to re-establish a hotel on the site of the iconic Dominion Hotel, as well as supporting uses, to enhance the ambiance in the Downtown throughout the evening.

+On any underutilized historic sites, as well as opportunity sites identified through an Intensification Study that may have historic value, it is recommended that the Town pursue opportunities to partner with landowners to explore the potential to adaptively re-use the existing building.
+As an initial step, an architect/ engineer should be commissioned to undertake a Building Condition Assessment (BCA) to understand the ability to adaptively re-use the building without compromising the internal or external heritage value of the property.
+Subject to the findings of these studies, the buildings could be integrated into the Downtown Business Strategy (see Action Item # 17) and efforts made to attract a unique user that reflects the heritage value of the site, and the goals and objectives of the Downtown Master Plan, such as a university satellite campus or other institutional community use.